TDOT Multimodal Access Grant RFQ

-*** If you have received a citation and are scheduled to be in Rocky Top City Court on April 8th 2020 OR May 13th 2020, your court date has been tentatively re-scheduled for JUNE 10th 2020.
-Please check back for possible changes and future updates. ***
+*** If you have received a citation and were scheduled to be in Rocky Top City Court on April 8th 2020, May 13th 2020, OR June 10th 2020, your court date has been re-scheduled for JULY 8TH 2020 at 8 am. ***

 Video used with permission from Lance G. Freeman.
 Thank you!

 The City of Rocky Top Water Department’s 2018 Water Quality Report will be published in the Courier News Newspaper on May 22, 2019.
 This report will not be direct mailed to customers.
 You may request a copy by calling (865) 426-2838.